 How can I store my bitcoins?

 To see how the system works, imagine someone called Alice who’s trying out Bitcoins.
-She’d sign up for a digital wallet to put her bitcoins in.
+She’d sign up for a cryptocurrency wallet to put her bitcoins in.

 The Bitcoin Wallets